causify-ai/tutorials/class_project_instructions/Projects/MLflow_Project_Description.md

 **Description**

-MLflow is an open-source platform designed to manage the end-to-end machine learning lifecycle.
-It allows users to track experiments, package code into reproducible runs, and share and deploy models.
-Key features include:
+MLflow is an open-source platform designed to manage the machine learning lifecycle, including experimentation, reproducibility, and deployment.
+It provides a suite of tools to track experiments, package code into reproducible runs, and share and deploy models across various environments.

+Technologies Used
+MLflow

-- **Experiment Tracking**: Log and query parameters, metrics, and artifacts.
+- Experiment Tracking: Log metrics, parameters, and artifacts to monitor model performance.
-- **Project Packaging**: Organize code and dependencies for reproducibility.
-- **Model Registry**: Store, annotate, and manage models in a central repository.
+- Model Management: Register, version, and manage the lifecycle of machine learning models.
-- **Deployment**: Deploy models to various environments, including cloud and on-premises.
+- Deployment: Easily deploy models to various platforms (e.g., REST API, cloud services).
+- Integration: Works seamlessly with popular machine learning libraries like TensorFlow, PyTorch, and Scikit-learn.

 ---

-**Project 1: Predicting Housing Prices**
+### Project 1: Customer Segmentation Using Clustering
 **Difficulty**: 1 (Easy)
-**Project Objective**: The goal is to build a regression model that predicts housing prices based on various features such as square footage, number of bedrooms, and location.
-The project will optimize for the lowest mean squared error (MSE).

-**Dataset Suggestions**: Public datasets on housing prices can be found on Kaggle or government open data portals.
+**Project Objective**: The goal is to identify distinct customer segments based on purchasing behavior using clustering techniques, optimizing for meaningful groupings that can inform marketing strategies.

+**Dataset Suggestions**: Use the "Online Retail" dataset available on Kaggle, which contains transactional data for a UK-based online retailer.

 **Tasks**:
-- **Set Up MLflow Tracking**: Initialize MLflow to track parameters and metrics.
+- Data Ingestion:
-- **Data Ingestion**: Load the dataset and perform basic data cleaning and preprocessing.
+    - Load the dataset into a Pandas DataFrame and perform initial data cleaning.
-- **Feature Engineering**: Create relevant features that might influence housing prices.
-- **Model Training**: Train multiple regression models (e.g., Linear Regression, Random Forest) and log results with MLflow.
-- **Model Evaluation**: Compare models using MSE and visualize results with MLflow's UI.
-- **Model Deployment**: Deploy the best-performing model using MLflow's deployment features.

-**Bonus Ideas**:
-- Compare the performance of different regression algorithms.
-- Implement hyperparameter tuning using MLflow's capabilities.
+- Exploratory Data Analysis (EDA):
+    - Visualize customer purchase patterns and identify key features for clustering.
+- Feature Engineering:
+    - Create relevant features such as total spend, frequency of purchase, and recency of last purchase.
+- Clustering:
+    - Implement K-Means clustering to segment customers and determine optimal cluster count using the Elbow method.
+- Logging with MLflow:
+    - Track parameters, metrics, and models using MLflow to document your clustering process.
+- Interpretation:
+    - Analyze cluster characteristics and present findings in a report.

 ---

-**Project 2: Customer Segmentation using Clustering**
+### Project 2: Predictive Modeling for Housing Prices
 **Difficulty**: 2 (Medium)

-**Project Objective**: The aim is to segment customers based on purchasing behavior using clustering techniques, optimizing for distinct customer groups to enhance targeted marketing strategies.
+**Project Objective**: Develop a predictive model to estimate housing prices based on various features, optimizing for mean absolute error (MAE).

-**Dataset Suggestions**: Datasets for customer transactions can be sourced from Kaggle or open datasets available on GitHub.
+**Dataset Suggestions**: Use the "Ames Housing Dataset" from Kaggle, which contains a comprehensive set of features regarding housing in Ames, Iowa.

 **Tasks**:
-- **Initialize MLflow**: Set up MLflow to track experiments and parameters.
+- Data Preparation:
-- **Data Preprocessing**: Clean the dataset, handle missing values, and normalize features.
+    - Load the dataset and handle missing values, outliers, and categorical variables.
-- **Exploratory Data Analysis**: Visualize customer behavior using plots and charts.
-- **Clustering**: Implement clustering algorithms (e.g., K-Means, DBSCAN) and log metrics for each run.
-- **Evaluate Clusters**: Use silhouette scores and visualizations to assess cluster quality.
-- **Model Registry**: Register the best clustering model and document the findings in MLflow.

-**Bonus Ideas**:
+- Feature Engineering:
+    - Create new features based on existing ones, such as total square footage and age of the house.
+- Model Selection:
+    - Experiment with multiple regression algorithms (e.g., Linear Regression, Random Forest, and Gradient Boosting).
-- Experiment with different distance metrics for clustering.
+- Experiment Tracking:
-- Incorporate demographic data to enhance segmentation.
+    - Use MLflow to log the performance metrics of each model and compare results.
+- Hyperparameter Tuning:
+    - Optimize model parameters using techniques like Grid Search or Random Search while logging each run with MLflow.
+- Model Evaluation:
+    - Assess the final model on a hold-out test set and visualize predictions versus actual prices.

 ---

-**Project 3: Time-Series Forecasting for Stock Prices**
+### Project 3: Time Series Forecasting of Stock Prices
 **Difficulty**: 3 (Hard)

-**Project Objective**: Develop a time-series forecasting model to predict future stock prices based on historical data, optimizing for accuracy and minimizing forecasting error.
+**Project Objective**: Create a time series forecasting model to predict future stock prices, optimizing for prediction accuracy and robustness.

-**Dataset Suggestions**: Historical stock price data can be obtained from public APIs like Alpha Vantage or Yahoo Finance.
+**Dataset Suggestions**: Use the "S&P 500 stock data" available on Yahoo Finance via the yfinance library, which allows for easy access to historical stock prices.

 **Tasks**:
-- **Set Up MLflow**: Initialize MLflow for tracking experiments and metrics.
+- Data Acquisition:
-- **Data Collection**: Fetch stock price data using a public API and preprocess it for analysis.
+    - Fetch historical stock price data for a selected company using the yfinance library.
-- **Feature Engineering**: Create time-based features (e.g., moving averages, lag features).
-- **Model Development**: Train various forecasting models (e.g., ARIMA, LSTM) and log each experiment with MLflow.
-- **Model Evaluation**: Assess model performance using metrics like RMSE and visualize predictions against actual prices.
+- Data Preprocessing:
+    - Clean the data by handling missing values and outliers, and create necessary features like moving averages.
+- Time Series Analysis:
+    - Decompose the time series to analyze trend, seasonality, and residuals.
+- Model Development:
+    - Implement advanced forecasting techniques such as ARIMA, LSTM, or Prophet.
+- Experimentation and Tracking:
+    - Use MLflow to track different models, their parameters, and performance metrics for comparison.
+- Model Deployment:
-- **Deployment**: Deploy the best model for real-time predictions and track its performance over time using MLflow.
+    - Package the final model for deployment as a REST API using MLflow’s model serving capabilities.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**:
-- Implement ensemble methods to improve forecasting accuracy.
+- Compare the performance of various models using ensemble methods.
+- Implement a dashboard using Streamlit or Dash to visualize forecasts and model performance metrics.
-- Explore the impact of external factors (e.g., economic indicators) on stock prices.
+- Explore the impact of external factors (e.g., news sentiment) on stock price predictions by integrating additional datasets.